This post is also available in: Español

 If even I, as a progressive person, experience part of the public call-outs of racism, sexism and other -isms at times as annoying, sanctimonious, guilt-tripping and accusing rhetoric, then how much more negatively will they be interpreted by the more conservative, the less educated?
 How will people react who were bottle-fed with racist and sexist ideas and who weren’t educated to become open-minded citizens?
 I don’t see a lot of good coming out of that.

 I believe rather in an approach where we try to understand each other’s needs, desires and fears (the phobe in xenophobe or homophobe obviously means fear in Greek, not hate or anger).
 We should be clear about the injustice, the risks, the suffering, and should be extremely mindful of where Trump and other evolutions in society are going.
-But even in the face of the intolerably intolerant, maybe we may want to consider a little more tolerance.
+But even in the face of the intolerably intolerant, maybe we may want to consider a little more understanding.
 In the face of the inexcusable, maybe we can consider trying to spot some reasons people may have for thinking in those inexcusable ways.

 Someday, I may believe that people are bad, or even evil.
 Right now, I choose to believe they are uneducated, afraid, or just differ in opinion.
 Right now, I choose to believe that understanding each other is the best recipe to change the world.